-Currently CEO of Dairy Innovation Australia, Lesley is a former board member for Murray Dairy, Barley Australia and MBQIP Ltd. Lesley was educated in Edinburgh, Scotland and has a first class honours degree in Marine Biology and PhD from Heriot- Watt University.
-Following a 12 year research career in Edinburgh and Adelaide focussing on grains research Lesley moved into industry in Victoria where she gained over 20 years’ experience in senior agribusiness management for Australian and multinational companies.
-Lesley has a focus on research management, innovation and commercialisation and has established of a number of national R&D programs and NFP companies.
-Lesley has a Diploma in Business Management and is a graduate of the AICD.
+Lesley MacLeod is the former CEO of Dairy Innovation Australia and a former board member of Murray Dairy, Barley Australia and MBQIP Ltd. Lesley was educated in Edinburgh, Scotland and has a first class honours degree in marine biology and PhD from Heriot-Watt University.
+Following a 12-year research career in Edinburgh and Adelaide focusing on grains research Lesley moved into industry in Victoria where she gained over 20 years’ experience in senior agribusiness management for Australian and multinational companies.
+Lesley has a focus on research management, innovation and commercialisation and has established of a number of national R&D programs and not-for-profit companies.
+Lesley has a Diploma in Business Management and is a graduate of the Australian Institute of Company Directors.

 Professor Daryl McPhee

-Associate Dean (Research), Bond University.
-His core expertise though is in fisheries and marine ecology.
-He has published over ninety reports and publications include the book Fisheries Management in Australia (Federation Press).
-This remains the only book dedicated to fisheries management throughout Australia.
-Dr McPhee has undertaken consulting projects on a range of projects including the impacts of dredging and spoil disposal, LNG plants and pipelines, sand extraction, bauxite mining, port developments, desalination, thermal discharge from power generation, and fisheries and marine aquaculture.
-He is internationally recognised as a leader in fisheries management research and in terms of recreational fishing, is one of the most well published researchers in Australia.
-Much of his recent work has focussed on understanding and mitigating the risk of unprovoked shark bite on people, and the environmental history of Australian coastal areas.
+Daryl McPhee is Head of Higher Degree Research at Bond University.
+His core expertise is in fisheries and marine ecology.
+He has published over 90 reports and publications include Fisheries Management in Australia (Federation Press) and the Environmental History and Ecology of Moreton Bay (CSIRO Publishing).
+Daryl has undertaken consulting projects on a range of projects including the impacts of dredging and spoil disposal, LNG plants and pipelines, sand extraction, bauxite mining, port developments, desalination, thermal discharge from power generation, and fisheries and marine aquaculture.
+He is internationally recognised as a leader in fisheries management research and in terms of recreational fishing, is one of the most well-published researchers in Australia.
+Much of his recent work has focused on understanding and mitigating the risk of unprovoked shark bites on people, and the environmental history of Australian coastal areas.

 Mr John Susman

-Managing Director and owner of Fishheads Seafood Strategy.
-John grew up in the coastal town of Victor Harbour in South Australia, in an extended family of manic fishermen, dairy farmers and horticulturalists.
-So from the start, his love of good produce was innate.
-During his years, completing a Bachelor of Arts (Commerce) and his post graduate studies, John ventured into restaurants at a crucial stage in the evolution of the industry.
-Cutting his teeth alongside the likes of the now legendary Cheung Liew, Tim Pak Poy, Christine Manfield, Phillip Searle and Margie Harris, this formative time in the Australian restaurant scene established within him, a thorough knowledge and passion for what it takes to prepare, cook and present great food.
+John Susman is Managing Director and owner of FISHTALES, a seafood industry marketing consultancy.
+While completing a Bachelor of Arts (commerce) and his postgraduate studies, John ventured into restaurants at a crucial stage in the evolution of the Australian hospitality industry.
+Cutting his teeth alongside a cadre of legendary chefs provided him with a thorough knowledge and passion for what it takes to prepare, cook and present great food.
 He set up the legendary Flying Squid Bothers, an integrated scallop fishing business which became Australia’s first water to plate operation.
 He is consistently regarded as a foremost authority on seafood, not only in Australia, but globally, John is a regular judge in consumer and industry awards and regularly appears on television, radio and print media to lend his expertise and views on sustainability and seafood.
-In 2004, John was admitted in to the Fairfax Australian Food Industry Hall of Fame, for his services to the Australian food industry and in 2012 Delicious Magazine also awarded him Outstanding Providore of the Year.
+In 2004, John was admitted in to the Fairfax Australian Food Industry Hall of Fame, for his services to the Australian food industry and in 2012 Delicious magazine also awarded him Outstanding Provedore of the Year.